Execution Plans and IPC Workers

 external_threads = 4L

-persistent R workers that receive Arrow IPC-encoded chunks over NNG.
+workers that receive Quack wire-encoded chunks over NNG.
+Registration

 threads / external_threads afterwards for